Granary/granary/docs/basic-blocks.md

 A basic is an abstraction over a maximal sequence of instructions that end in a control-flow transfer instruction.
 In Granary, all control-flow transfer instructions except for `call` terminate basic blocks.
-See [branch lookup](branch-lookup.md) for more information about how control-flow transfers are handled by Granary.
+See [control flow](control-flow.md) for more information about how control-flow transfers are handled by Granary.

 In Granary, a basic block data structure contain three components, and is only